 The à la carte world: our new geopolitical order

-MAP CEO Nader Mousavizadeh and MAP Senior Advisor Ivan Krastev on the Middle Powers Moment.
+MAP CEO Nader Mousavizadeh and MAP Senior Advisor Ivan Krastev on the age of the Middle Powers.

 For a telling insight into the seismic changes reshaping the global order, it is worth a glance at the official schedule of Kenya’s diplomats.
 There was a time when they were called upon to host delegations from global powers relatively rarely.
 No longer.
 Now there is barely a slot free in their calendar.